Bob Sorge. The Fire of God’s Love. Grandview MO: Oasis House, 1996. Print.

 Sorge ends with a teaching or meditation on the Song of Songs.
 It is not always easy for the lover in this book.
 At times she is beaten.
 Her own family is jealous of her.
 Ultimately, though, she is able to go to the high places, to go with the Shepherd King as He rules the nations.
 The last image we see is the lover coming out of the wilderness into the high places leaning on the King.
 (Song of Songs 8:5)

 Events in Libya and through the Near East even just last few weeks remind us that the walk with the Lord Jesus may not be easy.
 We may have to demonstrate that we do not love our lives even to the point of death (see Revelation 12:11).
-So the Eternal God is the only on with everlasting arms to lean on, or to catch us.
+So the Eternal God is the only one with everlasting arms to lean on, or to catch us.

 The eternal God is thy refuge, and underneath are the everlasting arms…(Deuteronomy33:27 KJV).